nicklockwood/Expression/README.md

 }
 ```

-Since `bar` is a custom function, we know that it should only take one argument, so it is probably more helpful to throw an error if it is called with the wrong number of arguments.
+Since `bar` is a custom function, we know that it should only take one argument, so it's more helpful to throw an error if it is called with the wrong number of arguments, rather than returning nil to indicate that the function doesn't exist.
 That would look something like this:

 ```swift
 switch symbol {